tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 - n = $100$

 <p align="center"><img src="assets/committee_size_100.png" width="700" /></p>
-From the two graphs, it can be seen that probabilities are significantly lower when the committee size is 100.
-There is an increase in probability between $0$ and $700$, albeit, not as steep as the change when the committee size is 10.
+From this and the previous graph, it can be seen that probabilities are significantly lower when the committee size is $100$ compared to $10$.
+There is an increase in probability up to a network size of $700$, albeit, not as steep as the change when the committee size is $10$.
 The probability plateaus at 0.08.

 The larger the committee size, the less dramatic changes there are in the probability.